 The EDCs should specifically present the incremental impacts of their proposals on workforce, jobs, GHG emissions, and health and how such investments will help the EDCs meet the state’s greenhouse gas emissions reduction targets.
 This requires, at least, presenting one scenario with the proposed investments and one without.

-The ESMPs should better integrate workforce benefits with economic analysis.
+The ESMPs should better integrate the discussion of workforce benefits with the estimates of job creation in the macroeconomic analysis.

-The analysis of economic benefits in the ESMPs should be a net analysis that accounts for rate impacts and job losses.
+The analysis of macroeconomic impacts in the ESMPs should be a net analysis that accounts for job losses as well as job gains.
+It should also account for the macroeconomic effects of changes to electric and gas utility rates.

 Regarding workforce benefits, the ESMPs should:

-Include metrics related to the training programs, ideally aligned with those produced by the Equity Working Group;
+Include reporting metrics related to the training programs, ideally aligned with those produced by the Equity Working Group;

 Identify specific strategies to address the lack of diversity in the energy sector;